BjarkeHautop/ChessEngine.jl/docs/src/starting.md

 `search` returns a `SearchResult` object containing the evaluation score, the move and if it is a book move.
 This package ships with a small opening book, which is default when calling `search`.
 To disable the opening book, set `opening_book=nothing`.
 To use a custom opening book use `load_polyglot_book` to load another polyglot book in `.bin` format.

-To make a 3+2 game we can use:
+To make a 3+2 game we can use `Game`:

 ```julia
 game = Game(; minutes = 3, increment = 2)
 ```

-or the shorter version:
+or the short-hand notation:

 ```julia
 game = Game("3+2")